cego/interview-assignment/README.md

 # Job interview assignment
 We kindly ask you to solve the task below.
 By solving and submitting this assignment you provide us with insights in how you solve real-world problems.
-What we will be looking at is topics such as: choice of technology, structuring of code, use of VCS, selection of 3rd party libraries, documentation etc.
+What we will be looking at are topics such as: choice of technology, structuring of code, use of VCS, selection of 3rd party libraries, documentation etc.

 ## The task
 Develop a solution that, given a select query, can read data from a database, write it to a local file and then delete the data from the database.
 The solution should verify that data is written to the file before deleting it from the database.